UAlberta-NLP/KinshipAutoLex/Codes For Method/Documents/README.md

-# KinshipAutoLex
+# Documents
-This repository is for the paper Translation-based Lexicalization Generation and Lexical Gap Detection: Application to Kinship Terms.
+This folder contains the documents that will be used for the implementation of the method.